St Albans Town Hall

 St Albans Town Hall, sometimes known as the Old Town Hall or The Courthouse, is a 19th-century building in St Albans, Hertfordshire, England.
 The building, which now accommodates the St Albans Museum, is a Grade II* listed building.

 History

-The first civic building in St Albans was the moot hall which was completed in 1570.
-After the moot hall became dilapidated, a discussion took place on the location of the new building: the justices preferred a site in Romeland whereas civic leaders preferred St Peter's Street.
+The town hall was commissioned to replace the Moot Hall in the Market Place which was completed in 1570.
+When the moot hall became dilapidated, a discussion took place on the location of the new building: the justices preferred a site in Romeland whereas civic leaders preferred St Peter's Street.
 It was eventually agreed to proceed with a new building, which would accommodate both a town hall and a courtroom, in St Peter's Street.
 The new building, which was designed by George Smith in the neoclassical style was completed in 1826.

 Legal history

 St Albans had its own quarter sessions because of the existence of the Liberty of St Albans when the building was constructed.

 The Bribery Commission held hearings in the building in 1851 to investigate the "cash for votes" scandal which had involved the local Whig Party candidate, Jacob Bell, buying votes, typically at £5 per vote; the Commissioners found that some 308 voters had received money for their votes and they decided that the Borough of St Albans should lose its parliamentary representation (the constituency was re-established in an enlarged form in 1885).

 In 1874, for judicial purposes, Hertfordshire was divided into two divisions by Act of Parliament, the eastern part of the county to be the Hertford division and the western part to be known as the Liberty of St Albans Division, each maintaining separate quarter sessions, but being a single commission of the peace.
 The Act made clear that, despite its name, the St Albans division was not to be deemed a liberty in any future legislation.
 Following the implementation of the Courts Act 1971, the assizes and the quarter sessions were superseded by crown court hearings on 1 January 1972.

 The town hall ceased to a venue for judicial purposes when crown court hearings moved to a new courthouse in Bricket Road in 1992.